Peter Greco

 Peter Greco (born 19 July 1946) is a former soccer player who played as a goalkeeper.
 He was a three-time national champion with Vancouver Columbus FC (1969, 1977, 1978).
 Born in Italy, he was Canada's starting goalkeeper during FIFA World Cup Qualifiers in 1968, the Pan American Games in 1967 and 1971, and Olympic Qualifiers in 1971.

 He made 19 career international appearances with Canada (at the time a record), including three international "A" appearances in 1968.

-Early in his club career, he was named most valuable player of the 1966 Québec National League season.
+Early in his club career, he was named the most valuable player of the 1966 Québec National League season.

 Personal life

 Born in Italy, Greco is of American descent through his mother.